filippobistaffa/SR-VALUE/README.md

-CSVALUE: compute the value of a Social Ridesharing coalition structure
+CSVALUE: compute the SR value of a coalition structure
 ===================

 Execution